Crawfish Fiesta

-Crawfish Fiesta is an album recorded in 1979 by Professor Longhair during his revival period only months before his death in January 1980.
-It was released by Alligator Records in 1980.
+Crawfish Fiesta is an album by Professor Longhair, released in 1980 by Alligator Records.
 It features Dr. John, who reprised his original role as guitarist in Longhair's band, Johnny Vidacovich on drums, Tony Dagradi and Andrew Kaslow on sax, and Longhair's long time conga player Alfred "Uganda" Roberts.
 The album was recorded at the Sea-Saint Studios in New Orleans and it was co-produced by Kaslow, his wife Allison and Bruce Iglauer.
 It won the first W.C.
 Handy Blues Album of the Year award in 1980.
-It was also voted as one of the Top 10 Albums of the Year by The New York Times.